kurron/avro-experiment/README.md

 `org.kurron.avro.example.v100` would, in Avro's mind, create two separate entities and it would not attempt a conversion.

-We are counting on Gradle's current behavior of building the modules in the order that they are defined in the `settings.gradle` file.
+We are counting on Gradle's current behavior of building the modules in alphabetical order.
 This is required because the input of a test is the output file of the previous module.
 For example, the v130 test attempts to read the v120 file when testing forwards compatibility.

 ## Interesting Avro Features
 1. You can rename a field via the `aliases` construct.